xXsteinXx/chara-analysis_at/README.md

 project title: A Case Study to Consider Transformers Models as a Tool for Character Analysis: Finn the Human from Adventure Time

+# project description
-project description: The goal of this project is to explain and analyze how a pre-trained, text-generation model like GPT-2 can be used as a supplemental tool for character analysis in literature or other media.
+The goal of this project is to explain and analyze how a pre-trained, text-generation model like GPT-2 can be used as a supplemental tool for character analysis in literature or other media.
 In this case I will be creating two separate fine tuned models using the